NivethaKumar30/PCB-Design-Application/README.md

 ### Layout diagram
 ![image](https://github.com/NivethaKumar30/PCB-Design-Application/assets/119559844/32c5a892-d4d3-4393-a5f6-819a9db52ee7)

-# Result
-Thus , the touch sensor circuit's schmetic diagram and layout diagram is designed successfully by using the eagle software.
+ Result: Thus , the touch sensor circuit's schmetic diagram and layout diagram is designed successfully by using the eagle software.